ShimmerEngineering/ShimmerAndroidAPI/README.md

 # Changelog
+13 June 2018 (3.0.61Beta)
+- Added method to get clone device from Device Sensor Config Fragment
+- Added check to Device Config List Adapter so it doesn't crash when an invalid config value is returned

 12 March 2018 (3.0.56Beta)
 - Add 9DOF channels to arrays data structure (only added if 3D Orientation is enabled)
 - Bugfix for EMG CH2 disappearing from arrays